quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 We now make some last adjustments before training a model on the extracted features.
 We normalise the actives, passives and tokens features by the overall length of the play.
-For plotting purposes, we also bring the character surface string into a nice, title case format.
+For plotting purposes, we also bring the character surface string into a nice title case format.
 We then backup this original table and remove all information that the machine learning should not have any access to.
 We save both the original dataset and the training dataset into the variable `pTF`.